UPBGE/upbge/doc/python_api/rst/bge.texture.rst

 .. function:: materialID(object, name)

-   Returns a numeric value that can be used in :class:`Texture` to create a dynamic texture.
+   Returns a numeric value that can be used in :class:`~bge.texture.Texture` to create a dynamic texture.

    The value corresponds to an internal material number that uses the texture identified by name. name is a string representing a texture name with ``IM`` prefix if you want to